havemaps/hmwt-documentation/README.md

 9. Click the pencil icon in the top left again when finished.
 Make sure to save edits.

 ### Styling the map
 You may wish to style the points or categorize the data on the map.
+If you have never styled or categorized vector data in QGIS before or need a refresher, QGIS Tutorials has a good [Vector Styling tutorial](https://www.qgistutorials.com/en/docs/basic_vector_styling.html).

 However, you can also leave the default point marker and change it to a leaflet style, which is demonstrated in a later step.

 ### Using qgis2web to export Leaflet code
 The point of using qgis2web instead of immediately starting with Leaflet is that qgis2web can output complex and correct javascript for pop-ups, legends, and other map options without needing to know the code.
-Then, it is very simple to go into qgis2web's file outputs to make customizations and additions for basemaps, markers, etc.
+Then, it is very simple to go into qgis2web's file outputs to make customizations and additions for basemaps, markers, more places, etc.

 1. From the top toolbar in QGIS, click **Web>qgis2web>Create web map**.